 Our Conservation Work

-The ODA is also working in partnership with government agencies Cadw and Historic England towards the research and publication in 2018 of a Conservation Management Plan for Offa’s Dyke in both Wales and England.
+The ODA has also partnered with government agencies Cadw and Historic England towards the research and publication in 2019 of a Conservation Management Plan for Offa’s Dyke in both Wales and England.

 We are also active members of the Offa’s Dyke Collaboratory (https://offaswatsdyke.wordpress.com) and in March 2018 we co-hosted with the Collaboratory a conference ‘Offa’s Dyke Heritage‘ at the Centre.